Genetic counselors have advanced training in medical genetics and are able to assist in:

 - Selection of a genetically compatible egg or sperm donor

-- Preimplantation Genetic Testing for known parental mutations (PGT-M) and cytogenetic anomalies (PGT-SR)
+- Preimplantation Genetic Testing (PGT), including aneuploidy (PGT-A), known parental mutations (PGT-M), and structural rearrangements (PGT-SR)